MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 **Mitigation**

-1. Go to the [Migration Manager page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=migrationCenter&modern), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+1. Go to the <a href="https://go.microsoft.com/fwlink/?linkid=2185075" target="_blank">Migration center</a> in the SharePoint admin center, and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
 2. Select **Download agent setup file**.
 3. Run the *clientsetup.exe* file on the computer or VM where you want to install the agent.
 Follow the instructions to complete the agent installation.